dreikanter/sup/README.md

 ## Usage

-This is a basic command to watch for new screenshots at `~/Screenshots` and upload them to `s3://shots.example.com`:
+This is a basic command to watch for new screenshots at `~/Screenshots` and upload them to Amazon S3 bucket named `shots.example.com`:

-	ruby sup.rb watch ~/Screenshots shots.example.com
+	ruby sup.rb watch ~/Screenshots shots.example.com --notify

-Use `--help` for usage details.
+`--notify` option enables user notification here.
+Use `--help` for other usage details.

 ## Development